The Films of Antoine Fuqua

 Bait (November 1/01)

 Bait is a really good 80-minute action movie trapped inside an overblown, erratically-paced, two-hour mess of a movie.
 Jamie Foxx overacts and mugs his way through the entire running time, but strangely enough, this isn't the biggest problem with the film - with the severe overlength the most egregious issue here.
-This is a story that can be summed up in one sentence - a determined agent hunting for a vicious killer puts the word out on the street that an ex-con has knowledge of the whereabouts of a stash of gold stolen (and lost) by said vicious killer - and yet manages to limp along for nearly two hours (118 minutes, to be exact).
+This is a story that can be summed up in one sentence - a determined agent hunting for a vicious killer puts the word out on the street that an ex-con has knowledge of the whereabouts of a stash of gold stolen (and lost) by said vicious killer - and yet the narrative manages to limp along for nearly two hours (118 minutes, to be exact).
 Director Antoine Fuqua tries to keep the pace lively by throwing in a lot of visual pyrotechnics, but alas, boredom invariably creeps in after the set-up has been established.
 And since Foxx isn't able to create a compelling character at all (or even likable - his over-the-top shenanigans will have you cheering for the bad guy to just off him already), it's very difficult to care about what happens to him.
-The supporting cast is great, though, with David Morse, Doug Hutchison, and David Paymer stealing scenes, but that's not enough to elevate this trainwreck to anything more than a barely-entertaining way to spend two long hours.
+The supporting cast is great, though, with David Morse, Doug Hutchison, and David Paymer stealing scenes - yet that's hardly enough to elevate this trainwreck to anything more than a barely-entertaining way to spend two long hours.

 Tears of the Sun (March 3/03)